Our use of cookies

 Unsuccessful applicants will be placed on a waiting list in accordance with the oversubscription criteria stated above and not based on the date their application was received.
 There will be a period of two weeks after the national offer date whereby available places will not be reallocated.
 If places become available after this date they will be offered according to the child at the top of the waiting list.

-For cases where the Reception class size regulations apply, the waiting list will operate until the cohort concerned leaves Year 2 and parents will be written to each year by the Authority to ask whether or not they which their child’s details to remain on the list.
+For cases where the Reception class size regulations apply, the waiting list will operate until the cohort concerned leaves Year 2 and parents will be written to each year by the Authority to ask whether they which their child’s details to remain on the list.

-For all other cases, the waiting list will operate until 31st December 2024.
+For all other cases, the waiting list will operate until 31st December.

 Inclusion on a school’s waiting list does not mean that a place will eventually become available at St Michael’s First school.